SarathBabu0410/myweb/docs/communication.md

 ### Adhoc setup

-* Show the configuration using iwconfig and ifconfig
+* Check your device the configuration and communication mode using ifconfig and iwconfig
 * Setup raspberry pi wireless interface to ad-hoc mode

 Modify interface file